 We have welcomed troubled children - and adults - into our home, so depending on when you visit here, the faces you see could change.
 We have also helped Linda's mom for many years take care of Linda's dad & grandmother, both of whom had a diagnosis of Alzheimer's disease.
-Linda's dad & grandmother have moved on to their heavenly address, and recently Linda's mom decided to move to a retirement community.
+Linda's dad & grandmother have moved on to their heavenly address, and Linda's mom decided to move to a retirement community.
 Our family life certainly has changed over the past few years, but never our love for our babies!
-We still have two boys at home, so our family life can be a little hectic, but never lacks in the love department.
+We now have four boys in our home, so our family life can be a little hectic, but never lacks in the love department.

 We are located in the mid-Shenandoah Valley, approximately 2 hours from the DC area, 2 hours from the Richmond area, and 2 hours from the Roanoke area.
 The mountains are always gorgeous, so it is worth the drive just to see them, and of course...to get the licks from the babies.
 Linda NEVER gets tired of puppy breath!